HaroldHS/bahasa-singkat/jit-compiler/README.md

 Bahasa Singkat Compiler (BaSiCl) is a small compiler (JIT compiler) that compile Bahasa Singkat programming language from a given input/file.
 Bahasa Singkat Compiler works by parsing the input/file according to the BNF of Bahasa Singkat programming language, create bytecode/intermediate representation (IR) of it.
-Later on, the result of the IR/Bytecode generation could be executed by virtual machine which is written in Golang.
+Later on, the result of the IR/Bytecode generation could be executed by an engine which is written in Golang.

-### Sytem & Software Requirements
+### Software Requirements

-* Linux x86-64
 * GHCI
 * Golang

+### Supported systems
+* Linux x86-64

 ### How to run